-Since 2013 we have been delighted to welcome Ceramics Historian, Lars Tharp, as our Honorary Festival President.
+We are delighted to announce Ceramics Historian, Lars Tharp, as our new Honorary Festival President.

 Lars broadcasts frequently on TV and on radio (BBC3 and BBC4).
-As well as the Roadshow (1986 to present) he has written and presented two films for the BBC: Treasures of Chinese Porcelain (BBC 2011) in which he followed the historic overland trade route of Chinese export porcelain from Jingdezhen to Canton (Guangzhou); as well as China in Six Easy Pieces (BBC 2013) in which he became the first to film the celebrated Percival David Collection, the finest private Ceramics collection outside China/Taiwan and now in the care of the British Museum.
+As well as the Roadshow (1986 to present) he recently wrote and presented two films for the BBC: Treasures of Chinese Porcelain (BBC2011) in which he followed the historic overland trade route of Chinese export porcelain from Jingdezhen to Canton (Guangzhou); then came China in Six Easy Pieces (BBC 2013) in which he became the first to film the celebrated Percival David Collection, the finest private Ceramics collection outside China/Taiwan and now in the care of the British Museum.

 Sadly Henry Sandon retired as our festival president in 2013, Henry was in his element at the Festival, surrounded by pots and potters and his lectures provided festival-goers with an extensive knowledge of ceramics as well as an array of entertaining tales.
 He will be very much missed and will always be welcomed as an honored guest.